 Among other defects, the inspector will look for damages like cracks in the foundation, leaky pipes, or holes in the roof.
 He or she will then reveal these defects to both the buyer and the seller so both parties can renegotiate the price or the seller can have them repaired before the transaction is closed.

 Both the buyer and the seller can benefit from a home inspection.
-Sellers, for instance, may be well-advised to have their homes inspected before they listed them for sale on the local market.
+Sellers, for instance, are well-advised to have their homes inspected before they listed them for sale on the local market.

 A home inspection will help the seller price the house and also decide whether or not to have damages repaired prior to listing.
 If the damages go unaddressed, they could drop the price in the house or motivate the seller to consider offers that are lower than the asking price.